UPB-SysSec/stekruebe-server-tests/results.md

     - fallback (no SNI): first host (**TODO does something like `default_host` exist?**)
 - openlitespeed
     - only allows one STEK per running server (neither listeners nor vHosts can use a different stek)
+- caddy
+    - STEK is seemingly configured per instance of the program
+    - HOWEVER: key_name is not used

 ## DONE